ErpNetDocs/winclient/introduction/workspace-customization/default-values.md

-# Default values - Set and Delete
+# Default values - set and delete

 The <b>Default values</b> help you with data input.
 Once you set them, they will automatically load and you can change them later on if you need to.
-To set the Default values, enable the <b>Customize Current View</b> mode.
+To set the default values, enable the *Customize current view* mode.

-## Setting Default Values
+## Setting default values

 1. Type in the value that you need as a default; <br>
-2. Right-click on that Field and from the context menu choose the function <b>Default Value >> Set as default value</b>:
+2. Right-click on that Field and from the context menu choose the function <b>Default value >> Set as default value</b>:

 ![Set default value](pictures/set-default-value.png)